Community Dental Support

 Scope of Subsidised Services

-After assessment by the attending registered dentist from the NGOs appointed by the Government, the following services will be provided to participant within 180 days if considered suitable:
+After assessment by the attending registered dentist from the NGOs appointed by the Government, the following services will be provided to participant if considered suitable:

 • Oral health assessment